 But when it comes to potty training, what’s the best way to praise a toddler?
 Read on for some specific tips on what to say when potty training and learn how tailoring your potty training encouragement to your child’s personality can make a big difference.

 As you think about how to start potty training, search for specific language that points to actions your child will take.
 Be sure you know how to praise your child in a way that fits their particular personality too.
-Start with this quick assessment quiz to find out your child’s potty personality.
 Then find the right tone and some sample encouraging phrases here:

 - “Way to go!
 You pulled your Pull-Ups® training pants down just like I pull down my underwear when I need to use the potty.”

 - “I’m so proud of you!
 This is the first day you didn’t wear a diaper.”